drewolbrich/ScrollingContentViewController/README.md

 ## Installation

-ScrollingContentViewController may be added as a Swift Package dependency in Xcode.
+To install ScrollingContentViewController using Swift Package Manager, add `https://github.com/drewolbrich/ScrollingContentViewController` to your project.

 To install ScrollingContentViewController using CocoaPods, add this line to your Podfile: